Advertiser Disclosure

 Booking a paid British Airways ticket?
 You can use your Avios to get a nice discount on your ticket.
 When booking a ticket, you’re given the option to use some of your Avios at the checkout screen.

-You can use really small amounts of miles to take advantage of this discount.
-The discount varies from booking to booking, but the New York John F. Kennedy International Airport (JFK) to London Heathrow (LHR) round-trip example above starts at 2,000 Avios for a $26 discount, giving you a cent-per-point value of 1.3.
+You can take advantage of this discount by using very small amounts of miles.
+The discount varies from booking to booking, but in the example of a round-trip ticket between New York (JFK) and London Heathrow (LHR) above, it starts at 2,000 Avios for a $26 discount, yielding a value of 1.3 cents per point.

-However, using the highest discount offered — 14,400 Avios for a $116 discount — thvalue drops to 0.8 cents per point.
-With this in mind, do the math before you use Avios for a discount.
+However, using the highest discount offered — 14,400 Avios for a $116 discount — reduces the value to just 0.8 cents per point.
+With this in mind, you’ll always want to do the math before you use Avios for a discount.

 Redeem for Hotel Stays or Car Rentals